Idaho Secretary of State’s Office:

 Effective July 1, 2011, Idaho Code 34-404 … every registered voter is to choose their political party that they will be associated with.
 If you do not make a choice, you will automatically be assigned an “unaffiliated” status.
-You can choose your party when you vote at the next primary election or you may fill out a new registration form and mail to our office: Boise County Elections, PO Box 1300, Idaho City, ID 83631.
+You can choose your party when you vote at the next primary election, change it online or you may fill out a affiliation change form and mail to our office: Boise County Elections, PO Box 1300, Idaho City, ID 83631.

 The County Clerk is the Chief Registration Official for the County and is in charge of all Federal, State, Taxing District Elections and Boise County Elections.
 The four (4) election dates per year are:

-If you are submitting an absentee ballot request form for a full year of voting, you must submit a new request every year even though you will always be voting absentee.
+If you request an absentee ballot for a full year of voting, you must submit a new request every year even though you will always be voting absentee.

 Idaho City Precinct #50